getcto/gaianet/README.md

-It looks like you're setting up a GaiaNet Docker environment and working through a series of steps.
+Setting up a GaiaNet Docker environment and working through a series of steps.
 Here's a breakdown of each step, along with any clarifications or potential improvements for a smoother setup:

 ---